 Rejuvelac is probably the easiest ferment to make out of all our fermented food recipes.
 It doesn't require special culture starters and only involves two ingredients: water and grain.
-The grains, usually wheatberries, are sprouted in advance and added to a jar of pure water for a 1-2 day period.
+The grains, usually wheat berries, are sprouted in advance and added to a jar of pure water for a 1-3 day period.

 The end result produces a slightly tart, lemony-tasting liquid that acts as a digestive aid via its increased enzyme content.
 The beverage is also particularly helpful as a natural gentle laxative and also contains beneficial Lactobacillus bacteria.

 The one thing you do need to prepare in advance is the sprouted grain of your choice.
-Sprouting grains is a very simple process that involves soaking and straining the grain in a jar for several days until until it produces tiny white sprouts.
+Sprouting grains is a very simple process that involves soaking and straining the grain in a jar for several days until until it produces tiny white sprout tails.

 Rejuvelac is one of those fermented drinks that can't be purchased from the health food store, but must be created homemade-style.
-We have two recipes for making rejuvelac, one using the traditional sprouted wheatberry and the other is made using sprouted quinoa.
+We have the basics on how to make it using any of our top favorite grains we've enjoyed over the years.

 Culture Starter: Rejuvelac is a bit different than other ferments in that you are not using a specific culture starter, like you would when making other fermented food recipes.
 It is considered a "wild fermentation" because the beneficial microorganisms needed to successfully culture the water are naturally present on the grains and sprouts themselves.
 No added starter is therefore required.